 |

-is the number of English miles.
-There was at first some
+number of English miles.
+There was at first some moonlight, and as I could

-moonlight, and as I could not sleep, I sat at the window and looked at the
+not sleep, I sat at the window and looked at the two great huge pyramids

-two great huge pyramids built by "Cheops" (Khufu in Egyptian) and 'Khafra'
+built by "Cheops" (Khufu in Egyptian) and 'Khafra'

 respectively.
 The first named lived about 3,800 years before Christ and the